ChristopherWMM/Terra/README.md

 + Frequency:
   + **Definition**: The scale number of individual peaks and troughs found in each dimension of a single noise map octave.
-  + **Use**: Controls the initial x and y scale of the noise.
+  + **Use**: Controls the initial scale along the x and y axes of the Perlin noise map.
+As seen below, increasing the initial frequency by a factor of two causes the previous noise map to be present, but only represent a quarter of the subsequent grid.

 |          *Frequency: 1*           |          *Frequency: 2*           | *Frequency: 4* |
 | :-----------------------: | :-----------------------: | :-----------------------: |
 | ![Frequency: 1][perlin-frequency-1] | ![Frequency: 2][perlin-frequency-2] | ![Frequency: 4][perlin-frequency-4] |
-###### 	\*Note: Linear interpolation has been disabled to clearly show the effect of increasing the initial frequency.
+###### \* Note: The sigmoid fade function has been disabled to clearly show the effect of increasing the initial frequency.
 This causes artifacts to be visible between second level grid tiles.

 + Octave:
   + **Definition**: A single noise map which can be used independently or in compounding layers.